Gauravox/Forex_factory_Scraper/README.md

 * Python 3.9 or higher
 * Google Chrome installed
 * Stable internet connection

-Feel free to tweak the code as needed.
+In the folder i also add sample to watch out to you that what this bot can saved so please check out them and enjoy the code Feel free to tweak the code as needed.
 If you face any issues, let me know!